SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 }
 ~~~

 After creating the fallback factory all we have to do is to tell Feign to use that fallback in case of an issue, by adding the fallbackFactory property to the `@FeignClient` annotation.
-Open the file to replace it for you at the `@FeignClient(name="inventory")` line:
+Open the file to replace it at the `@FeignClient(name="inventory")` line:

 ~~~java
 @FeignClient(name="inventory",fallbackFactory = InventoryClient.InventoryClientFallbackFactory.class)